tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2b-music_and_abstract_art-article-2.md

 [Part one]() is about Bob Dylan's song All Along the Watchtower and [part three]() is about the Talking Heads' first four albums.

-All three articles use highly-acclaimed works that have stood the test of time to help explain how musicians and painters use abstractions to add value and meaning to their work.
+All three articles reference highly-acclaimed works of music and visual art that have stood the test of time.
+The articles use these well-known works to help explain how musicians and painters use abstractions to add value and meaning to their work.

-Spoiler alert: the secret is, when the meaning is not obvious, listeners and viewers need only to learn how to add their own meaning to the art they hear and see.
+Depending on your interest level, you can read one, two, or all three of these articles.
+All of them are about essentially the same thing, but each can stand on its own, so you can read them in any sequence you desire.

 Sound complicated?
 It isn’t!
 All it takes is a little imagination.